 Rural vs. Urban Hauling Scenarios

 Location has a significant impact on how hauling operations unfold.
 Rural job sites generally offer more space for equipment and truck movement, which can reduce downtime.
 In contrast, hauling dirt in urban areas often involves navigating narrow streets, coordinating with local regulations, and adhering to permit limitations.
-Urban projects may also require timed access to avoid traffic congestion, which can make dirt removal more complicated and unpredictable.
+Urban projects may also require timed access to avoid traffic congestion, which can complicate and unpredictably delay dirt removal.
 These geographic differences are important when evaluating flat-rate versus hourly options.

 Equipment Availability and Loader Speeds